dutchmims/Ladybugs/README.md

 ## Icon

-* Icons came form Font Awesome, https://fontawesome.com/ and Favicon, https://favicon.io/
+* Icons came from Font Awesome, https://fontawesome.com/ and I used a Favicon from https://favicon.io/.

 ## Code